leweex95/imggenhub/src/imggenhub/kaggle/README.md

 ]
 ```

 Alternatively, you can also pass simpler prompts in command line.
 The idea is that to allow users to phrase very complex prompts as well - which is more comfortable if prompts are in a separate `prompts.json` file.
 But especially for PoCs, we might just want to execute one simple prompt directly from the command line.
-For that, the `--prompt` flag is also available.
+For that, the `--prompts` flag is also available.

-Note: if the `--prompt` flag is set, the content of the `prompts.json` file are ignored.
+Note: if the `--prompts` flag is set, the content of the `prompts.json` file are ignored.

 ### Deploy image generation to the remote kernel